chrisbrickey/fullstack-clone-1/docs/api-endpoints.md

 - `POST /api/photos/:photo_id/likes` - add a like to a photo
 - `POST /api/comments/:comment_id/likes` - add a like to a comment

-- `DELETE /api/likes` - remove a like from a photo
+- `DELETE /api/photos/:photo_id/likes` - remove a like from a photo
+- `DELETE /api/comments/:comment_id/likes` - remove a like from a comment

 ### Comments